freeCodeCamp/guide/src/pages/css/css3-nth-child-selector/index.md

 }
 ```

-To assign the background-color blue any row whose index satisfies the given condition - 3n+1, that is the first row, the fourth row, the seventh row and so on.
+To assign styles to a row after every two rows such as the first row, the fourth row, the seventh row and so on -
 ```
 tr:nth-child(3n+1) {
     background-color: blue